vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 \*\* I follow the MSS A and B of Shah’s

-edition; this editor opted for the unintelligible vij˜
+edition; this editor opted for the unintelligible vijñeyaṁ.

-neyam

-. .